You know that stuff that you always moan about down the pub/gym/work? We’re here to give you the tools to fix it!

 We started out running a women-only group, before expanding it out to be open to other marginalised folks.
 We've always wanted to make sure it feels like an easy place to voice vulnerabilities and doing that in a safe space is important, so who you invite is up to you!

-How to run a You’re Doing Great!
-Day
+Your timetable for a You’re Doing Great!
+Day might look like this.

 "You’re Doing Great is invaluable, by following the advice of the group I was able to take the time I needed for my maternity leave and get back to my client work within a few months without stress and anxiety.
 And the following year the business had its best year ever.
 Hearing other people's challenges and stories has helped me be bolder in my own life and work.
 There's nowhere else I can go for the kind of help I get at YDG."